 Batters attempt to hit a ball thrown out of reach of the field team and complete a circuit around the bases to score a “run”.
 If a game is tied, additional innings are played until the tie is broken.
 Baseball is traditionally considered the national pastime of the United States.
 It was once thought to have been invented in 1839 by Abner Doubleday in Cooperstown, NY.
 The first professional association was formed in 1871; in 1876 it became the National League.

 Its rival, the American League, was founded in 1900 and, since 1903 (except 1904 and 1999), the winning teams in each league have played a postseason championship known as the World Series.
 The Baseball Hall of Fame is located in Cooperstown.
 Professional baseball leagues also exist in several countries in Latin America.
 The champions of the leagues of the Dominican Republic, Mexico, Puerto Rico and Venezuela compete in the Caribbean Series every February.
 In Asia, there are professional baseball leagues in Japan and South Korea and on the island of Taiwan.
 Japan has two major leagues, the Central and the Pacific, which face each other in the Japan Series every October.

 A hitter who is able to advance around three bases to cross the home plate counts as a run.
 The team with the most runs wins.
 The game is live when the referee sends a signal to the thrower, either verbally or signaling, indicating that the ball is in play.
 A player on the field team, called the pitcher, throws a ball that a player from the batting team tries to hit with a bat.
 If the ball is hit in the air and caught before it falls, the batter has flown out and any runner at the base can try to advance only if he makes a note (contact the base he occupied when the play began, as the ball is caught or after the ball is caught).

 If the batter hits the ball on the ground and a defensive player throws it to first baseman before he reaches base, he's out as long as first baseman stands at base when catching ball.
-The receiver's equipment includes shin pads, a chest protector and a receiver mask to protect the player's face.
+The receiver's equipment includes shin pads, chest protector and receiver mask to protect player's face.
 Sabermetry refers to field of statistical study of baseball and development of new statistics and analytical tools.
-Isaac Hess is a baseball coach, instructor and founder of the MADE Baseball Development and Champion Mindset Training program, a baseball training program based in Los Angeles, California.
-The poem, an ironic description of the failure of a star actor in what would now be called a difficult situation, became a source of vaudeville and other theatrical performances, audio recordings, film adaptations and an opera, as well as a series of sequels and parodies in various media.
-In Wales and Merseyside, a solid community game with skills and plays more in keeping with the American game had already been developed, and the Welsh began informally adopting the name baseball (Pêl Fas), to reflect American style.
+Isaac Hess is baseball coach, instructor and founder of MADE Baseball Development and Champion Mindset Training program, baseball training program based in Los Angeles, California.
+The poem, an ironic description of failure of star actor in what would now be called difficult situation, became source of vaudeville and other theatrical performances, audio recordings, film adaptations and an opera, as well as series of sequels and parodies in various media.
+In Wales and Merseyside, solid community game with skills and plays more in keeping with American game had already been developed, and Welsh began informally adopting name baseball (Pêl Fas), to reflect American style.
 Coaches are usually assisted by two or more coaches; they may have specialized responsibilities such as working with players in batting, field throwing or strength and fitness.
 A team that plays in park with relatively short right field such as New York Yankees will tend to fill its roster with left-handed batters who can make most of it.
 A player can score mandatory point if he hits home run which usually involves hitting ball over outfield fence or wall.
 Second if player from other team holds ball and tags you with it means you're out.
 Baseball requires skillful players who understand how to use their bodies efficiently while playing this sport.
 It also requires coaches who understand how to teach players proper techniques for hitting, fielding, throwing and running bases.